iced-rs/rfcs/text/0000-shared-widget-state.md

 Next we need implement a way to query the current focus state of the widget tree.

-Lets implement a read trait for on our widget.
+Lets also implement a read trait for on our widget.

 > Widget Level
 ```rs